awsdocs/aws-codebuild-user-guide/doc_source/create-project.md

    + If you do not want to create any build output artifacts, choose **No artifacts**\.
 You might want to do this if you're only running build tests or you want to push a Docker image to an Amazon ECR repository\.
    + To store the build output in an Amazon S3 bucket, choose **Amazon S3**, and then do the following:
      + If you want to use your project name for the build output ZIP file or folder, leave **Name** blank\.
 Otherwise, enter the name\. \(If you want to output a ZIP file, and you want the ZIP file to have a file extension, be sure to include it after the ZIP file name\.\)
-     + Select **Use the name specified in the buildspec file** if you want a name specified in the buildspec file to override any name that is specified in the console\.
+     + Select **Enable semantic versioning** if you want a name specified in the buildspec file to override any name that is specified in the console\.
 The name in a buildspec file is calculated at build time and uses the Shell command language\.
 For example, you can append a date and time to your artifact name so that it is always unique\.
 Unique artifact names prevent artifacts from being overwritten\.
 For more information, see [Build Spec Syntax](build-spec-ref.md#build-spec-ref-syntax)\.
      + For **Bucket name**, choose the name of the output bucket\.
      + If you chose **Insert build commands** earlier in this procedure, then for **Output files**, enter the locations of the files from the build that you want to put into the build output ZIP file or folder\.
 For multiple locations, separate each location with a comma \(for example, `appspec.yml, target/my-app.jar`\)\.
 For more information, see the description of `files` in [Build Spec Syntax](build-spec-ref.md#build-spec-ref-syntax)\.
      + If you do not want your build artifacts encrypted, select **Remove artifacts encryption**\.